 The Mississippi Gorge was formed as the Mississippi River cascaded over a massive waterfall cutting away the soft sandstone that supported an upper layer of erosion-resistant limestone and shale.
 The hard capstone would snap off as it became unsupported and fell into the valley.
 Over thousands of years this process of erosion caused the migration of the waterfall upstream until it evolved into the falls we see today at St. Anthony.

-In 1998, the Longfellow Community Council, the Minneapolis Park & Recreation Board (MPRB), and the Mississippi National River and Recreation Area (MNRRA), created a partnership to undertake restoration of the native prairie remnant at this site.
-Today, visitors can experience what the 36th Street oak savanna community looks like in pre-settlement time.
+Along the Gorge at 36th Street in Minneapolis, a small remnant pocket of prairie has survived over the last 30 years.
+The prairie, a mesic oak savanna, has scattered oak trees with a groundlayer of prairie grasses and wildflowers, and is being restored.
+In 1998, the Longfellow Community Council, the Minneapolis Park & Recreation Board (MPRB), and the Mississippi National River and Recreation Area (MNRRA) created a partnership to undertake restoration of the native prairie remnant at this site.
+Today, visitors can experience what the 36th Street oak savanna community looked like prior to European-American settlement.

 Trails for biking and hiking exist on both sides of the river in Minneapolis and St. Paul.
 Bird watching is popular along the gorge, especially during spring and fall migration.
 And autumnal color can be spectacular when the sugar maples change in the crisp fall air.

 Hours, Directions, and Contact Information